 - In 2003, following the September 11th attack two years earlier against the World Trade Center in New York, that resulted in the deaths of almost 3,000 people, a coalition comprised of the US, Britain and other forces re-invaded Iraq and, deploying overwhelming firepower (so-called ‘Shock and Awe’ tactics), forced Saddam out of office.
 Captured while hiding in a bunker, after a cursory show trial he was hanged.

-But despite US propaganda, Iraq and Saddam had had nothing whatever to do with the attack on the Twin Towers.
+But despite US propaganda, Iraq and Saddam had had nothing whatever to do with the attack on the Twin Towers; nor did they still possess weapons of mass destruction.
 The al-Qaeda group originated in ‘friendly’ Saudi Arabia and trained in Afghanistan under the wing of the puritanical separatist movement known as the Taliban.
 The plot was masterminded, not by bin Laden himself, but more probably by his Egyptian lieutenant, Dr Ayman al-Zawahiri.
 While grateful for Saddam’s removal, nevertheless many Iraqis feared for the future.
 Civilian casualties of the Allied operations and their aftermath were numbered in the tens of thousands.
 The Project for the New American Century had targeted countries in the Middle East for conquest on any pretext, such as the ‘War on Terror’, to guarantee oil supplies and ‘development’ contracts for US conglomerates: US hegemony in perpetuity.
 This was their finest hour.

 What Cheney and Rumsfeld and their UK ally, Blair, had failed to plan for were the ‘unknown knowns’: the restoration in Iraq of manageable civil society, and even the repair of functioning utilities, post-invasion.
 The country remained in chaos.
 Private US, so-called Contractors were given carte blanche to take over the security role and handed lucrative reconstruction contracts against foreign competitors.
 Their chief mistake was to remove traces of Saddamite Sunni influence in local government and the army, which was left in disarray without its trained officer corps.
 An equally ineffectual Shi’a-dominated government was put in place, thus setting the scene for a Sunni-inspired revolt.